-For fiscal 2017, target bonus amounts for each named executive officer were 55% of base salary for Dr. Watts, and 40% of base salary for each other named executive officer.
-Bonuses for all employees, including our named executive officers, for fiscal 2017 were allocated from a bonus pool funded based on performance against six high impact Company goals, including related to research and development, business development and financing goals.
-The bonus pool could be funded from 0% to a maximum of 150% of target funding levels.
-In February 2018, our compensation committee of our board of directors reviewed the progress against the applicable 2017 goals.
-Based on its assessment of the Company's strong achievement against goals, and on recommendations from management, the compensation committee funded the bonus pool at 125% of target levels.
-On the same date, the compensation committee considered the performance of our named executive officers during 2017, and management's recommendations, and awarded bonuses to our named executive officers from the bonus pool, subject to the terms of the Incentive Compensation Plan, which requires each such officer's continued employment through the bonus payment date.
-The bonuses for fiscal 2017 performance to our NEOs were generally commensurate with the funding levels of the bonus pool, and were as follows: \$374,688 to Dr. Watts, \$200,000 to Dr. Schuth, \$218,875 to Mr. Krognes, and \$203,425 to Dr. Ho.
+For fiscal 2018, target bonus amounts for each named executive officer were 55% of base salary for Dr. Watts, and 40% of base salary for each other named executive officer.
+Bonuses for all employees, including our named executive officers, for fiscal 2018 were allocated from a bonus pool funded based on performance against six high impact Company goals, including related to research and development, business development and financing goals.
+The bonus pool was expected to be funded between 0% to a maximum of 150% of target funding levels, but the compensation committee had the discretion to go beyond the expected high end of the range.
+In February 2019, our compensation committee of our board of directors reviewed the progress against the applicable 2018 goals.
+Based on its assessment of the Company's stellar (96%) achievement against aggressive performance goals, and on recommendations from management, the compensation committee funded the bonus pool at 175% of target levels.
+The compensation committee also specifically considered the performance of our named executive officers during 2018, management's recommendations and, with respect to Dr. Watt's, input of the Board.
+After such consideration, the compensation committee awarded bonuses to our named executive officers from the bonus pool.
+The annual bonuses for fiscal 2018 performance to our NEOs were generally commensurate with the funding levels of the bonus pool, and were as follows: \$524,563 to Dr. Watts, \$280,000 to Dr. Schuth, \$318,682 to Mr. Krognes, and \$296,187 to Dr. Ho.